Why Mental Training and Focused Coaching Work Better Together in Table Tennis

 Many match problems are not purely technical or purely mental.
 They usually sit somewhere in between.

-Players often struggle with things like:
+Players often struggle with:

 • playing well in training but not in matches